 For Child Support That Is Not Too High Or Too Low, Geaux Cascio!

 When Louisiana parents do not live together, one of them usually must pay child support.
 Child support is necessary to help pay for the children’s needs, but it should not be more than the paying parent can afford.
-The Law Office of Chris Cascio, LLC, helps parents in Baton Rouge with all their child support matters, including getting a support order and enforcing or modifying it.
+The Cascio Law Firm, helps parents in Baton Rouge with all their child support matters, including getting a support order and enforcing or modifying it.